Tantalum capacitor: History

 The group of "valve metals" capable of forming an insulating oxide film was discovered in 1875.
 In 1896 Karol Pollak patented a capacitor using aluminum electrodes and a liquid electrolyte.
 Aluminum electrolytic capacitors were commercially manufactured in the 1930s.

 The first tantalum electrolytic capacitors with wound tantalum foils and non-solid electrolyte were developed in 1930 by Tansitor Electronic Inc. (US), and were used for military purposes.

 Solid electrolyte tantalum capacitors were invented by Bell Laboratories in the early 1950s as a miniaturized and more reliable low-voltage support capacitor to complement their newly invented transistor.
-The solution R. L. Taylor and H. E. Haring from the Bell Labs found for the new miniaturized capacitor found in early 1950 was based on experience with ceramics.
+R. L. Taylor and H. E. Haring from Bell Labs found a solution to the new miniaturized capacitor in early 1950 based on experience with ceramics.
 They ground metallic tantalum to a powder, pressed this powder into a cylindrical form and then sintered the powder particles at high temperature between 1500 and 2000 °C under vacuum conditions, into a pellet ("slug").

 These first sintered tantalum capacitors used a liquid electrolyte.
 In 1952 Bell Labs researchers discovered the use of manganese dioxide as a solid electrolyte for a sintered tantalum capacitor.

 Although the fundamental inventions came from the Bell Labs, the innovations for manufacturing commercially viable tantalum electrolytic capacitors were done by the researchers of the Sprague Electric Company.
 Preston Robinson, Sprague's Director of Research, is considered to be the actual inventor of tantalum capacitors in 1954.
 His invention was supported by R. J. Millard, who introduced the "reform" step in 1955, a significant improvement in which the dielectric of the capacitor was repaired after each dip-and-convert cycle of MnO_{2} deposition.
 This dramatically reduced the leakage current of the finished capacitors.

-This first solid electrolyte manganese dioxide had 10 times better conductivity than all other types of non-solid electrolyte capacitors.
+This first solid electrolyte manganese dioxide capacitor had 10 times better conductivity than all other types of non-solid electrolyte capacitors.
 In the style of tantalum pearls, they soon found wide use in radio and new television devices.